brandon-eastcode/balancer-v2-monorepo/DeplomentReadMe.md

 # Deployment

+This is a fork of the balancer system https://github.com/balancer-labs/balancer-v2-monorepo.
+Balancer has a number of different types of pools including weighted, stable, and linear pools.

-Deploy everything through remix but remix can only bring in a limited amount of files and it cut out the balancer node module so change the import statements so they import the local contracts versions in it's own pkg folder.
+For deployment of existing contract, we made use of Remix https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js, which is contract deployment of smart contracts.
+Remix can only bring in a limited amount of files and it cuts out the balance’s node_module folder, so change the import statements to import the local contract versions in its own pkg folder.

 To connect remix to a localhost using this command in your local directory: